PugetBench for PhotoshopWritten on December 10, 2019 by Matt Bach

 How to run the benchmark

 Each individual task is run a total of three times with the fastest result being used to tally the final score.
-A full run should take approximately 20-45 minutes but will vary based on the performance of your system.
-When the benchmark is complete, it will give you an "Overall Score" as well as individual scores for the different types of tests.
-A screenshot of the results is saves to the benchmark folder that includes these scores as well as the time in seconds it took to complete each individual task and basic system information.
+A full run should take approximately 15-30 minutes but will vary based on the performance of your system.
+When the benchmark is complete, it will give you an "Overall Score" and upload the results to to our online database (unless told not to with the commercial version).
+From the uploaded results, you can view the sub-scores and individual test results.

 If you have any issues with the benchmark not properly running, firs verify that your system meets the System Requirements and that the version of Photoshop you are using is supports.
 If there are no issues with your system or software, there are a number of troubleshooting steps you can try: